qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/reproject_transform.rst

 is always better to have the layer in a projected coordinate system.

 Be aware that the 'on the fly' reprojection is related to the **project** and not to single layers.
-You can have many layers with many different CRS loaded in QGIS.
+This means that layers can have different CRS from the project even if you see them in the *correct* position.

-Therefore you need to set a new CRS for each layer you are interested to and you can do this only by **saving** the layer as a new layer.
+But you can easily export the layer in another CRS.

 * Right-click on the :guilabel:`buildings` layer in the :guilabel:`Layers` panel;
-* Select :guilabel:`Export --> Save Features As...` in the menu that appears.
+* Select :menuselection:`Export --> Save Features As...` in the menu that appears.
   You will be shown the :guilabel:`Save vector layer as...` dialog;
 * Click on the :guilabel:`Browse` button next to the :guilabel:`File name` field;
 * Navigate to :file:`exercise_data/` and specify the name of the new layer as :guilabel:`buildings_reprojected.shp`;